SKTR: Trace Recovery from Stochastically Known Logs: Empirical Evaluation

+To prepare the uncertain log, we controlled the following parameters: \begin{compactenum}[(1)] \item $P_a$, which sets the probability of the original transition to be assigned the highest probability among its set of alternative transitions.
+For example, setting $P_a=0.5$ will result in each original transition being assigned the highest probability approximately half of the time; otherwise, the highest probability is assigned to an alternative transition. \item $T_s$ is the number of traces used for process model discovery.
+Typically, low $T_s$ values would lead to low fitness and high precision, and high values would increase fitness and decrease precision. \end{compactenum} We randomly chose $T_s$ traces for process model discovery, and another 2000 random traces to test \gls{SKTR} (and Argmax).
+We generated noise within each trace by adding to each transition within it all activity labels as alternative transitions.
+The probability mass was divided among the set of alternative transitions according to $P_a$ starting with $P_a=0$.
+In each iteration we added a probability of 0.05 to $P_a$ and regenerated the noise within each trace.
 In essence, we start from a \gls{DK} trace and add noise in a structured way.
 Then, we evaluate whether the \gls{SK} traces can be recovered by applying \gls{SKTR}.
-We compare the results with the Argmax heuristic that chooses from each set of alternative transitions the one with the highest probability.
-The latter heuristic is a common approach to resolving the probability matrix in deep neural networks and to determining their final classification.
-We evaluate the recovery performance based on the accuracy measure as follows -- given an \gls{SK} trace, we determine its recovered trace using \gls{SKTR} or Argmax.
-We then compare each recovered trace to its original \gls{DK} trace.
-We calculate the accuracy of each approach by dividing the total number of correctly predicted transitions by the total number of events.
+We compared the results with the Argmax heuristic that chooses from each set of alternative transitions the one with the highest probability.
+Argmax is commonly used to resolve the probability matrix in deep neural networks and to determine their final classification.
+We evaluate the recovery performance based on the accuracy measure as follows -- given an \gls{SK} trace, we determine its recovered trace using \gls{SKTR} or Argmax and compare each recovered trace to its original \gls{DK} trace.
+Accuracy is calculated by averaging the recovery accuracy of each trace.
+We repeated each setting 30 times and averaged the results.

-We note that for $P_a=0$ and $T_p=1$, the Argmax technique will result in an accuracy of 0 since it will never recover the original transitions given that one of the other parallel transitions will have a higher probability.
-In contrast, in the final iteration where $P_a=1$, Argmax will always recover the correct transitions since each original transition will be assigned the highest probability among its set.